MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex00_Lab_Setup.md

 In this task, you'll enable Audit in the Microsoft Purview compliance portal.
 This tracking feature ensures visibility and accountability by monitoring portal activities.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and logged into Microsoft 365 with the MOD Administrator account.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and Microsoft 365 with the MOD Administrator account.

 1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com**.